stronnag/mwptools/docs/manual/docs/index.md

 {{ inav }} is now the main development target, however MultiWii mission planning and ground control remains a supported function.

-You can also [download this manual as PDF](pdf/mwptools.pdf) for offline reference.

 ## Features

 * [**Mission Planner**](mission-editor.md) : Supports all {{ inav }} and MultiWii mission planning functions, including all INAV extensions.